 5 If floor bars are used to secure seats at the end of rows and on corners, they must be cambered.

-6 Where the number of seats in each block does not exceed 250, the requirement for floor barring is dependent on the profile and size of the audience.
+6 Where the number of seats in each block does not exceed 250, the requirement for floor barring is dependent on the profile of the audience.
+All seating blocks over 250 must be floor barred.